 Ahmed earned his B.S. in secondary education from Indiana University in 2001, and his J.D. from the Indiana University Robert H. McKinney School of Law in 2011.
 Young went on to teach for seven years in Indianapolis and New York City Schools.
 Upon returning to Indianapolis and completing law school, he served as deputy prosecutor for the Marion County Prosecutor’s Office, where he represented the State of Indiana in bench and jury trials, while managing large caseloads, drafting motions and briefs as well as conducting depositions.
 Additionally, Mr. Young was a private practitioner specializing in litigation and education issues.
 Ahmed is a member of the Stanley K. Lacey Leadership Series Class XL (2015-2016) and was recently appointed Commissioner of the Indiana Civil Rights Commission.

 Brian Dickey, Assistant Director of Financial Performance

 Brian graduated with a bachelor’s degree in Business from Virginia Tech where he studied Marketing and was a member of the largest student-run fixed income portfolio in the country.
 As a 2013 Teach for America corps member, he taught Middle School Humanities and helped create school-wide systems at an Indianapolis charter school.
 After leading his 6th and 7th grade students to approximately one and a half years’ worth of growth in reading, he was recognized by his peers as Teacher of the Year.
-Brian previously served as the Financial Performance Analyst, monitoring and evaluating the financial health of each Mayor-sponsored charter school.
+Brian previously served as the Assistant Director of Charter Schools - Finance, monitoring and evaluating the financial health of each Mayor-sponsored charter school.

 Kevin Pattison, Assistant Director of Academic Performance